chuch3/sparrow-rs/README.md

 - Pass config struct by parameters into its constructor
 - Build in another file

-* Dont pass by parameters, horrible scalability
-* Each objects has its fields they can access to
-    - If one-level higher configuration, animal has to access the world from bottom up.
-    - More unified where one config for all animals

-    - Same-level configuration, each animals has its own config.
-    - allows specific configuration, but has higher memory consumption

 ### QnA

 ### Painful TODOs to suffer/cry to

-- [ ] Configuration struct that can be applied during runtime in the html

 - [ ] Revise especially Rust idioms and testing.
 - [ ] Get rid of hardcoded values